Lewisham station: Franchise (1994–present day)

 Following privatisation of British Rail on 1 April 1994, the infrastructure became the responsibility of Railtrack; operation of passenger services passed to Connex South Eastern on 13 October 1996.

-On 22 November 1999, Deputy Prime Minister John Prescott opened the 4·2 km Lewisham extension of the Docklands Light Railway, with trains running through to Bank.
+On 22 November 1999, Deputy Prime Minister John Prescott opened the 2.6 mi Lewisham extension of the Docklands Light Railway, with trains running through to Bank.

 On 30 November 2005, the Department for Transport awarded Govia the Integrated Kent franchise.
 The services operated by South Eastern Trains transferred to Southeastern on 1 April 2006.
 The loop line to St Johns was doubled in 2013.
 There was formerly a bus terminus within the station, but this was relocated to Thurston Road as part of the Lewisham Gateway project.